microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 an assignment is a copy.
 As the size of `dx.types.HitObject` is unknown at the DXIL level, the driver compiler will employ type replacement early in the lowering process.
 This is analogous to how `dx.types.Handle` is lowered.
-DXC will guarantee that the type is trivially replaceable, e.g., prevent SROA from splitting up the type.
+The DXIL-generating compiler will guarantee that the type is trivially replaceable, e.g., prevent SROA from splitting up the type.

 All intrinsics take `dx.types.HitObject` by value.
 Any intrinsic that produces